pguti778/testinginjava/readme.md

 src/test/filters
 ```

 I said "Ideally" because it's not "mandatory" to have testing code outside your main application code.
-Thus, you might forget 😮 that you've dome some `main` inside a class to have a quick test.
+Thus, you might forget 😮 that you've done some `main` inside a class to have a quick test.

 > ## Don't put testing code inside your main sources. 😵